8483/notes/topics/linux.md

 # Add nameserver 8.8.8.8
 ```

+### HTTP vs TCP

+HTTP is needed so that communicating systems can understand each other.
+TCP just provides "envelopes" that can transfer bytes around the network.

+An application protocol assigns structure and meaning to the contents of the envelopes.

+**If you speak English and I send you a letter written in French, you'll still get the letter, but you won't understand it.**

 # Password Generator

 Generate a random 14 character password by using the linux `/dev/urandom` file, a stream of mashed system data.